 - Participate in study groups.
-You can find homework groups, exam study groups, and a variety of other groups all there to help students be successful.
-Take advantage of these situations your school has for you.
+You can find homework groups, exam study groups, and a variety of other groups all there to promote your success.
+Take advantage of the resources available to you!

 - Flash cards make a great studying tool.
-You may have done this all throughout your earlier education.
-Flashcards are a proven study process that works even on the college level.
+You may have done this throughout your earlier education, but flashcards are a proven study process that works on a college level too.

 - Get enough sleep.
-Six to eight hours of ZZZs per night is optimal.
-Or, you could be in the two percent that need more or less, either way.
-Regardless, your brain and body need sleep in order to sustain you.
+Six to eight hours of sleep per night is optimal.
+Or, you could be in the two percent that need more or less.
+Regardless, your brain and body need sleep in order to function properly.

 - Don’t skip classes.
-You will find yourself wanting to on many different occasions.
-It’s an easy habit to start, so it’s probably best that you just don’t do it at all.
-Missing one lecture can set you back weeks.
-Is it really worth it?
+You will find yourself wanting to occasionally.
+It’s an easy habit to fall into, but can lead to a less than ideal situation.
+Missing some lectures can set you back for a couple of weeks.

 - Never be afraid to ask for help!
-Your instructor, TA, school academic counselor, or even other students (most likely), will be happy to answer any questions or help you figure out your issue, in any way possible.
+Your instructor, TA, school academic counselor, or even other students (most likely), will be happy to answer any questions or help you understand your issue.
 Don’t ever be afraid to ask.
-The worst thing that can happen is someone won’t know and will direct you to someone who does.
+If someone doesn't have an answer, they can likely direct you to someone who does.

 - Invest in a decent planner.
 To really stay on track in college, you need to write everything down.
 Having a good planner will help you become organized and stay that way.
 Just remember to check it every single day!

-If you start college or trade school off right, with good habits, then success is sure to follow.
-Hey, you may still do well even if your habits are horrible.
-You just have to know what’s going to work for you; and it may take some trial, error, and modification.
+If you start trade school off right, with good habits, then success will likely follow.
+Take your time to figure out what is best for you, which may take some trial, error, and modification.

 Do you want to connect with a trade school?
 Find a trade school or college near you.